After completing this section, you will be able to

 It would be far too simplistic, of course, to ascribe the late- blooming of American literature simply to weak copyright laws and the prevalence of cheap pirated foreign literature.
 There are organic reasons why a young nation, and a new culture, needs time to develop its own literary voices.
 But it is also true, as research worldwide has repeatedly demonstrated, that where weak intellectual property protections exist in developing nations (like today’s China or early nineteenth-century America), citizens have an excessive incentive to copy and insufficient incentive to invent and create for themselves.

-- viii “The Question of Copyright,” compiled by George Haven Putnam, G.P.
+- ix “The Question of Copyright,” compiled by George Haven Putnam, G.P.
 Putnam’s Sons, New York, 1896, courtesy of Zorina Khan.